theGreatWhiteShark/thegreatwhiteshark.music.io/content/music-processing/what-spectra-do-tell-us.md

-subtitle = "The impact of the amp and the microphone" type = "post" slug = "spectral-analysis-impact-of-the-amp"
-+++

-One of the most important tools in digital signal processing, if not THE most important one, is the spectral analysis.
+subtitle = "The impact of the amp and the microphone" type = "post" slug = "spectral-analysis-impact-of-the-amp" description = "One of the most important tools in digital signal processing, if not *THE* most important one, is the spectral analysis.
 In this post I discuss what it might unveil about the recording procedure.
 Should I just use the line-out of my amp?
 Or better a microphone picking up the signal of the amp?
 Well, which microphone then?
 An old friend always told me a good sound has to travel through air at least once.
-I want to find out why.
+I want to find out why."

++++

 Of course I won't provide conclusive answers to those questions.
 In truth, this is just my first, humble attempt to grow accustom to my